GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/sneddon/Example.rst

 **Input file**

-This example uses no external input files and everything required is contained within GEOSX input files.
+This example uses no external input files and everything required is contained within GEOS input files.

 The xml input files for the case with EmbeddedFractures solver are located at: